When is the Summit?

 What type of people (students and speakers) come to GES?

-Each year, GES brings people from over 40 countries, 50 universities, and 35 businesses and organizations.
+Each year, GES brings people from over 40 countries, 50 universities, and 35 businesses and organizations to Northwestern's campus.
 Our delegates are young social entrepreneurs with ideas, energy, and determination to put their projects into action.

 Our speakers and facilitators are experts in various fields such as education, social entrepreneurship, global health, etc. and are qualified to offer to delegates tangible skills to advance both their project and personal development.

 What types of programming does GES offer?

 The Summit curriculum consists of three keynote address, a variety of skill-building workshops, small group discussions and feedback sessions, mentoring sessions and cultural and social activities.
 For more information, visit the programming page.

 How much will it cost to be a delegate?

 GES has a registration fee of $75 that covers food daily breakfast, lunch, and some dinners.
-Once in Chicago, GES will cover transportation to and from the airport.
 Delegates are housed for free in homestays with GES student staff members.
 Travel to and from a home country or U.S. state of residence is covered by the delegate.
 All personal costs including some dinners and public transportation costs will be incurred by the delegate.

 All costs for facilitators are covered by GES.